How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 • Examples of great cannabis soil:

-• Roots Organic Soil (1.5 cubic ft) – organic, one 1.5 Cubic ft bag will fill about 10 gallons worth of pots, for example, three 3-gallon pots or two 5-gallon pots – $35
+• Roots Organic Soil (0.75 cubic ft) – organic, note the smaller bag size compared to the others.
+Two bags equals 1.5 Cubic ft, which will fill about 10 gallons worth of pots, for example, three 3-gallon pots or two 5-gallon pots – $52

 • Ocean Forest Soil (1.5 cubic ft) – rich, effective soil.
 One 1.5 Cubic ft bag will fill about 10 gallons – $35